King Abdullah Sports City Stadium

+Overview

+The city was named after Abdullah, King of Saudi Arabia when the stadium opened.

 The main stadium (King Abdullah International Stadium) is used for football, reaching a full capacity of 62,241 spectators.
-It is the biggest stadium in Jeddah, and the second biggest in Saudi Arabia, coming after Riyadh's King Fahd Stadium.
-Additionally, it is the 10th biggest stadium in the Arab world.
-Accompanying the innovative stadium are smaller sports venues surrounding the main stadium.
+It is the biggest stadium in Jeddah, and the second biggest in Saudi Arabia, after Riyadh's King Fahd Stadium.
+Additionally, it is the 10th biggest stadium in the Arab world, and one of the biggest stadiums in Asia.
+Surrounding the main stadium are smaller sports venues.
 It also hosts athletics and indoor sporting events in indoor arenas.
+The stadium also hosted matches of the 2023 FIFA Club World Cup.
+In 2025, the stadium hosted the final of the newly revamp 2024–25 AFC Champions League Elite.

+It is set to be a venue for the 2034 FIFA World Cup and has a proposed capacity of 58,432 people, where it will host fixtures in the group stage, round of 32, round of 16, and quarterfinals.
+The stadium will undergo some minor refurbishments for the tournament.
+It is also set to host the 2027 AFC Asian Cup, specifically the group stage, round of 16, quarterfinals, and a semifinal.

 The bid for the construction was won by Saudi Aramco and the contractor for this project was a joint venture between Al Muhaidib Contracting Company and Belgian construction company BESIX Group.